-Successful Completion: 1.0 Credits

-PRINCIPLES OF ENGINEERING (POE)-HONORS
+PRINCIPLES OF ENGINEERING (POE)

-Course Type: General, Project Lead the WAY (PLTW)
+Course Type: General: Project Lead the Way (PLTW)

-Prerequisite: IED w/90.0 Course Grade, Algebra 1 complete with passing score on Regents or CC Exam, Geometry Enrollment, and Teacher Recommendation Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and robotics and automation.
+Prerequisite: IED or Teacher Recommendation

+Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and robotics and automation.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.

+Successful Completion: 1.25 Credits

-The honors level is faster paced and covers more topics and projects than standard POE.
-Successful Completion=1.0 Credits AEROSPACE ENGINEERING (AE) Course Type: General, Project Lead the Way (PLTW)
+AEROSPACE ENGINEERING (AE)

+Course Type: General, Project Lead the Way (PLTW)

 Prerequisites: IED and POE

 This course propels students' learning in the fundamentals of atmospheric and space flight.
 As they explore the physics of flight, students bring the concepts to life by designing airfoils, gliders, propulsion system, and rockets.
 They learn basic orbital mechanics using industry-standard software.
 They also explore robotics systems through projects such as remotely operated vehicles and autonomous rovers.

+Successful Completion: 1.25 Credits

-CIVIL ENGINEERING AND ARCHITETURE (CEA)
+CIVIL ENGINEERING AND ARCHITETURE (CEA) Course Type: General: Project Lead the Way (PLTW) Prerequisites: IED, POE, Geometry enrollment and/or completion.
+Algebra II enrollment recommended.
 Students learn important aspects of building and site design and development.
 They apply math, science, and standard engineering practices to design both residential and commercial projects and document their work using 3D architecture design software.

-Successful Completion: 1.0 Credits
+Successful Completion: 1.25 Credits

-COMPUTER INTEGRATED MANUFACTURING
+COMPUTER INTEGRATED MANUFACTURING (CIM)

-Course Type: General, Project Lead the Way (PLTW)
+Course Type: General: Project Lead the Way (PLTW)

 Prerequisites: IED and POE

-Manufactured items are part of everyday life, yet most students have not been introduced to the hightech, innovative nature of modern manufacturing.
+Manufactured items are part of everyday life, yet most students have not been introduced to the high-tech, innovative nature of modern manufacturing.
 This course illuminates the opportunities related to understanding manufacturing.
 At the same time, it teaches students about manufacturing processes, product design, robotics, and automation.

-Successful Completion: 1.0 Credits
+Successful Completion: 1.25 Credits

-DIGITAL ELECTRONICS (DE)

-Course Type: General, Project Lead the Way (PLTW)

-Prerequisite: IED and POE

-From smart phones to appliances, digital circuits are all around us.
+DIGITAL ELECTRONICS I & II (DE) Course Type: General: Project Lead the Way (PLTW), Dual Enrollment Prerequisite: IED and POE From smart phones to appliances, digital circuits are all around us.
 This course provides a foundation for students who are interested in electrical engineering, electronics, or circuit design.
 Students study topics such as combinational and sequential logic and are exposed to circuit design tools used in industry, including logic gates, integrated circuits, and programmable logic devices.

+NOTE: Students who complete Digital Electronic are eligible to receive eight (8) college credits through SUNY Erie and the Early College & Career Pathways Program AT NO COST

-Successful Completion: 1.0 Credits
+Successful Completion: 1.25 Credits

-ENGINEERING DESIGN AND DEVELOPMENT (EDD)

-Course Type: General, Project Lead the Way (PLTW)

-Prerequisite: IED, POE, one other PLTW course, or teacher recommendation The knowledge and skills students acquire throughout PLTW Engineering come together in EDD as

-they identify an issue and then research, design, and test a solution, ultimately presenting their solution to a panel of engineers.
-Students apply the professional skills they have developed to document a design process to standards, completing EDD ready to take on any post-secondary

-program or career.

-ADDITIVE MANUFACTURING Prerequisite: 12th Grade ONLY, IED OR Graphic Design I, Geometry complete with passing score on Regents/CC Exam, Student must have teacher recommendation from either the PLTW or the Art Department (See Mr. Morris or Ms. Mora).
-Students will use modern technology and equipment to create three-dimensional products using techniques where material is formed or added to the objects in sequential layers.
-Course includes the history, development, and types of additive manufacturing.
-Coursework includes the use of computer aided design systems, 3D Printing machines, work-based learning, and job shadowing.
-Students will develop skills to use computer systems to design and model 3-dimensional solutions to problems then produce their designs using 3-D printers.
-MUSIC TREBLE/LESSONS Course Type: General Elective Level: Beginner/Intermediate
+MUSIC